Type of volunteers accepted:

 So if you have the skills of teaching young children or a general interest in helping to mould the young minds of these children then we would like to invite you as a volunteer.
 Your duties will entail helping the children to read & write, basic health skills involving teeth brushing and regular hygiene and the ability to mix with other children in a constructive manner.
 But its not all work as the daycare centre is next to the Chitwan National park where you will get the chance to safari on the back of elephants, watch the famous one horn rhinos and photograph crocodiles along the banks of Rapti river.
 So please if you volunteer here make a little time to wander the streets of Sauraha where there are as many Elephants as there are cars.

 We were created after seeing a gap in how volunteer and non profit organizations were run in Nepal.
 Our aim is to offer low-cost volunteer programs and bring transparency to the volunteer market by explaining to the volunteer where and how their money is spent.
 We have created a policy that allows us to give 75% of volunteers fees to the placements where its needed.
-And as with all our placements please bring second hand childrens books and we will give a 20% discount on volunteer fees.

 The volunteers will help alongside the teachers, in all aspects of teaching the children basic skills from reading and writing to simple hygiene lessons which are so important in todays world.
 Spending time with the children is most important and generally helping wherever is necessary